The surprisingly long history of electric cars

 The transition to motorized transport (1880-1914)

-Around the turn of the 20th century, many people began swapping in their horses and carts for motorized vehicles.
+Around the turn of the 20th century, many people began swapping their horses and carts for motorized vehicles.
 As a result, the automobile rapidly grew in popularity and the battle for the future of mobility commenced.
 The options?
 Steam, gasoline, or electric.

 Steam vehicles had been growing in popularity since the 1870s and held a slim majority over the US market at the turn of the century, yet they had major setbacks which ultimately led to their downfall.
-Steam vehicles required startup times up to 45 minutes and continuously needed to be refilled with water, limiting their range.
-In the end, while steam was reliable for powering factories and trains, it proved not to be very practical for personal vehicles.
+Steam vehicles required startup times of up to 45 minutes and continuously needed to be refilled with water, limiting their range.
+In the end, while steam was reliable for powering factories and trains, it proved not practical for personal vehicles.

-Around the same time as William Morrison was working on his electric-powered carriage, Gottlieb Daimler and Carl Benz simultaneously developed the world's first automobiles in 1886 in Germany.
+Around the same time as William Morrison was working on his electric-powered carriage, Gottlieb Daimler and Carl Benz simultaneously developed the world's first combustion engine automobiles in 1886 in Germany.
 However, gasoline-powered cars required the driver to change gears and start the vehicle with a heavy hand crank.
 They were also far noisier than their steam or electric cousins and emitted pollutants from their exhausts.

 However, this momentum would all come to a slow end, with the creation of Ford’s cost-efficient assembly line and the wider availability of gasoline.